kdltr/gl-utils/README.md

 This would create a mesh with vertex attributes `(position #:float 3)` and `(color #:unsigned-byte 3 normalized: #t)` and the `#:unsigned-short` indices given by `vertex_index`.

-### gl-utils-srfi-4
-**This module has been deprecated.
-With gl-utils-mesh and gl-utils-bytevector, this functionality is better served by directly using srfi-4.
-This module may still be accessed by explicitly using gl-utils-srfi-4 for the time-being, but it will be removed in the future.**

-gl-utils-srfi-4 reexports a version of [srfi-4](http://api.call-cc.org/doc/srfi-4) that gives preference to vectors being created in non-garbage collected memory.
-This is useful for use with OpenGL, since it is often desirable to pass vectors to OpenGL that will remain in one place.
-All srfi-4 functions not mentioned below are reexported without changes.

-The `NNNvector` and `list->NNNvector` constructors have been modified so that they return vectors in non-garbage collected memory.
-They will still be freed when no longer used.

-The `make-NNNvector` constructors act as their srfi-4 counterparts, except they return vectors in non-garbage collected memory by default.
-They will still be freed when non longer used.

 ## Examples
 This example depends on the [opengl-glew](http://wiki.call-cc.org/eggref/4/opengl-glew) egg, the [glfw3](http://wiki.call-cc.org/eggref/4/glfw3) egg for window and context creation, and the [gl-math](http://wiki.call-cc.org/eggref/4/gl-math) egg for matrix math.